ABOUT BRAIN RULES FOR BABY

 - The only parenting style proven to produce great kids

-What you do right now—before pregnancy, during pregnancy, and through the first five years—will affect your children for the rest of their lives.
+What happens during pregnancy—and through the first five years—will affect your children for the rest of their lives.
 Brain Rules for Baby is an indispensable guide.